 Run Deployment Image Servicing & Management

-For a Windows update to occur successfully, update component such as the Windows Image needs to be intact or working fine.
+For a Windows update to occur successfully, an update component such as the Windows Image needs to be intact or working fine.
 However, if it is corrupted then you are likely to receive the update error.
 To fix this try repairing Windows Image using DSIM in the following way:

 Go to the “Start” button and write “cmd” in the search box.
 When Command Prompt appears, as a result, right-click on it to run it as an Administrator.
 Now, in the Command Prompt box, write the following statement at the cursor: